How Much Does a Website Cost in 2026? Complete Pricing Guide

 What makes the studio model different:

-- Below freelance rates for equivalent quality, because there are no layers of management inflating the cost
+- Competitive pricing for equivalent quality, because there are no layers of management inflating the cost

 - Production-grade code.
 We build with the same tools and standards used by top tech companies โ Next.js, Astro, TypeScript, Tailwind CSS, proper testing